A Powerful Shift for Biking in Baltimore

-These infrastructure improvements have taken far too long.
+These things have taken far too long.
 That can change with new leadership, but we must educate, advocate, and organize right now.

 Our entire direct action budget and much of our charitable budget is dependent on donations from people like you.
 Your support now is critical to building Bikemore's organizing strength and changing the trajectory of our city.